 Make sure these changes don’t catch you off guard, and that whether you have paper proof or electronic, you always have one or the other, because penalties for failure to provide proof of financial responsibility when required can be stiff.
 Depending on the circumstances, violators could be subject to fines that range from $150 to $650, suspension of license plates and vehicle registration, or even the suspension of driving privileges for up to 2 years.
 To make sure you’re always covered, keep your paper insurance card in your vehicle at all times, and know how to readily access your proof of financial responsibility electronically should the need arise.

-An experienced Columbus traffic lawyer can protect your rights and reduce the penalties you face.
+An experienced traffic attorney from our firm can protect your rights and fight to reduce the penalties you face.
 The last thing you want to do is rack up points on your license, expensive fines, or more.
 Learn more in a free consultation today.
-To contact us, either call or email firstname.lastname@example.org.
+To contact us, either call (614) 500-3836 or email firstname.lastname@example.org.